scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

-A full `git`_ tutorial is beyond the scope of this document but this list describes the few ``git`` commands you are likely to encounter in contributing to Astropy:
+A full `git`_ tutorial is beyond the scope of this document but this list describes the few ``git`` commands you are likely to encounter in contributing to Scikit-beam:

-* ``git fetch`` gets the latest development version of Astropy, which you will use as the basis for making your changes.
+* ``git fetch`` gets the latest development version of Scikit-beam, which you will use as the basis for making your changes.
-* ``git branch`` makes a logically separate copy of Astropy to keep track of your changes.
+* ``git branch`` makes a logically separate copy of Scikit-beam to keep track of your changes.
 * ``git add`` stages files you have changed or created for addition to `git`_.
 * ``git commit`` adds your staged changes to the repository.